5l1v3r1/Snapchat_Dynamic_Scheduling/README.md

 ##### Forecast Section
 *i.e Fcst Period, Forecast, Fcst Bench, and Fcst % against bench*
 - represents the cumulative predicted performance of the episode at the forecasted hour (nearest 24-hour window), and how that relates to the channel benchmark at the respective forecasted hour.
-- ARIMA forecast model is compiled in BigQuery ML using the following code (not attached as a sole file):
+- ARIMA forecast model is compiled in BigQuery ML and run on an hourly schedule.
+See the following code below:
 ```
 CREATE OR REPLACE MODEL `insert_model_name_here`
 OPTIONS(MODEL_TYPE='ARIMA_PLUS',